Prothrombin time: Prothrombin time ratio

 The prothrombin time ratio is the ratio of a subject's measured prothrombin time (in seconds) to the normal laboratory reference PT.
 The PT ratio varies depending on the specific reagents used, and has been replaced by the INR.
-Elevated INR may be useful as a rapid and inexpensive diagnostic of infection in people with COVID-19.

 International normalized ratio

 The result (in seconds) for a prothrombin time performed on a normal individual will vary according to the type of analytical system employed.
 This is due to the variations between different types and batches of manufacturer's tissue factor used in the reagent to perform the test.
 The INR was devised to standardize the results.
 Each manufacturer assigns an ISI value (International Sensitivity Index) for any tissue factor they manufacture.
 The ISI value indicates how a particular batch of tissue factor compares to an international reference tissue factor.
 The ISI is usually between 0.94 and 1.4 for more sensitive and 2.0–3.0 for less sensitive thromboplastins.

 The INR is the ratio of a patient's prothrombin time to a normal (control) sample, raised to the power of the ISI value for the analytical system being used.